-- (1) Where applicable, graduates attending a Te Pūkenga graduation event wear the academic dress (regalia) associated with their award and/or as described in the Graduation procedures. - (2) Graduates may wear clothing or garments of honour from their own traditions, cultures, or countries, e.g., korowai, ta'ovala.
+- (1) Where applicable, graduates attending Te Pūkenga graduation events wear the academic dress (regalia) associated with their award and/or as described in the business division graduation procedures. - (2) Graduates may wear clothing or garments of honour from their own traditions, cultures, or countries, e.g., korowai, ta'ovala.
 Where academic dress is required, the clothing or garments of honour are worn over or under the academic dress.